aaroneg/royalts-setup/readme.md

 Technically you can accomplish the credential inheritance by editing the Application document -> Default Settings items, but I found that I am bad at remembering to do that.

+## Pre-reqs not handled by the script

+* pre-install the RSAT AD tools for `get-adcomputer`

 ## Files

 * init.ps1: handles installation of the RoyalTS powershell modules.
 You don't need to run this directly.